fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 #### Configuring Package Source

 First step to using NuGet packages is to configure your package sources.
-By default only one, nuget.org, feed is available in the Visual Studio extension.
-To add your own feed, do the following steps.
+By default only one, nuget.org, feed is available as package source.
+To add your own feed, do the following steps:

-1. Open NuGet Package Manager configuration dialog box in Visual Studio (Goto *Tools* > *NuGet Package Manager* > *Package Manager Settings* > *Package Sources*.)
+1. Open NuGet Package Manager configuration dialog box in Visual Studio (Go to *Tools* > *NuGet Package Manager* > *Package Manager Settings* > *Package Sources*.)
 2. Click the **+** sign near the top-right corner.
 3. Put a name for your source in the *Name* field (*Test Package Source* in my case.)
-4. Put the shared folder path (`\\farhan-lenovo\nuget-feed` in my case) in *Source* field, click OK.
+4. Put the shared folder path to be used as package feed (`\\farhan-lenovo\nuget-feed` in my case) in *Source* field and click OK.

 You are done!